ecomfe/veui/packages/veui/README.md

 ### webpack loaders

-To use the default theme `veui-theme-one`, make sure to configure `veui-loader` in the workflow as follows:
+To use the default theme `veui-theme-dls`, make sure to configure `veui-loader` in the workflow as follows:

 In `build/webpack.base.conf.js`, prepend this rule: